gregfelice/emacs-dx/emacs-dx.md

 ## Opportunity: Improve the Developer Experience in Emacs

-My name is Greg Felice - I am a x-googler / product manager, hands-on software developer, and a 30+ year Emacs user.

-I wanted to reach out to you on the subject of improving the software developer experience for Emacs.

-I think there's an opportunity to further help developers accelerate with Emacs by solving for some common (and solvable) problems in how tooling is constructed and shared on top of the base Emacs distribution.
+There's an opportunity to further help developers accelerate with Emacs by solving for some common (and solvable) problems in how tooling is constructed and shared on top of the base Emacs distribution.

 I'm collecting perspectives in a document that I hope to share and refine with community members.